GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_default.md

 ## Default Setup

 The default setup, used in the Base Example, integrates the federate configurations with external JSON files.
 The message and communication configurations are publications and subscriptions.
-We recommend launching the co-simulation with [`helics_cli`](link to helics cli md) (**NEEDS LINK**).
+We recommend launching the co-simulation with [`helics_cli`](../../fundamental_topics/helics_cli.md).
 This section introduces federate configuration of publications (pubs) and subscriptions (subs) with JSONs and how to launch the co-simulation with `helics_cli`.

 ### Messages + Communication: pub/sub